 Education #63

-IRM addresses this call through the sharing of best practices for building capacity for intercultural understanding, empathy, and mutual respect.
+IRM addresses this Call to Action by sharing best practices for building capacity for intercultural understanding, empathy, and mutual respect.
 It also addresses teacher training and researcher needs relating to these concepts.
-As well, Addressing the Legacy - Health Calls to Action #18-24 are considered and informs the learner about the need for these Calls in health-related research.
+As well, Addressing the Legacy - Health Calls to Action #18-24 is considered and informs the learner about the need for these Calls to Action in health-related research.

 Indigenous Research Methodologies